 Know Before You Go

-The lion and the lesser kudu can be seen in Grosvenor park, London, and you can walk past the sculpture at any time.
+The lion and the lesser kudu can be seen in Upper Grosvenor Gardens, and you can walk past the sculpture at any time.